 (c) Please let your referees know that they, the referees, will get an e-mail message through the system providing them with instructions and a link for uploading their letter of recommendations.

 (d) Should you yourself have received a recommendation letter(s) ready to submit, you can upload the signed recommendation letter(s) (pdf only!) during the online application process yourself.

-Depending on the student’s individual profile and interest, funding will usually consist of a full scholarship (external or by the Berlin School of Mind and Brain) or (more rarely) a research/teaching post with one of the faculty members.
+Depending on the student’s individual profile and interest, funding for your doctorate will usually consist of a scholarship or (more rarely) a salaried research/teaching post with one of your supervisors.